trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 #### Controversies of Consciousness

 Can consciousness be splintered?
 Isn't it?
 Or is it gradually shifting?
-Even in our own heads, isn't the subjective experience highly misleading?
+Even in our heads, isn't the subjective experience highly misleading?
 Especially when looking at people meditating?

 Can you trust people who tell you how they feel to be accurate?
 [Thinking fast and Slow by Daniel Kahnemann](#TODO) has an interesting spin on this.
 I think you  can't be trusted, because there are a bunch of biases that severely distort your reported feelings depending on how you are asked exactly...